gwu-libraries/OSPO/docs/website/services/student_awards.md

 | 1st Prize | $500 | $500 |
 | 2nd Prize | $250 | $250 |

+- RISE Open conference ticket for each team member
+- GW Open Collaboration award certificate for each team member

+Everyone:
+- All participants who complete the challenge will be awarded a GW Open Collaboration completion certificate, signed by the GW OSPO Director
+- All participants may also submit their GWOpenStory sharing their experience, learnings, and growth with the GW Open Source Collaboration Challenge for a chance to be featured on the SustainOSS Podcast.

 ### Application Guidance
 Entries will be reviewed by a committee composed of GW faculty and staff.
 To apply, complete the application form and email it to ospo@gwu.edu